ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 This toolbox presents an efficient semi-automatic groundtruth generation framework for unlabeled images/videos.
 AH-CoLT enables accurate groundtruth labeling by incorporating the outcomes of state-of-the-art AI recognizers into a time-efficient human-based review and revise process.

-Now we integrate different 2D annotation models into toolbox:
+So far, we have integrated different 2D pose inference models into our toolbox:
-1. **Hourglass**: Single person 16 keypoints annotation in MPII fasion based on Hourglass pose estimation.
+1. **Hourglass**: Single person 16 keypoints human body pose estimation in MPII fasion.
-2. **Faster RCNN**: Single person 17 keypoints annotation in COCO fashion based on Faster R-CNN pose estimation.
+2. **Faster RCNN**: Single person 17 keypoints human body pose estimation in COCO fashion.
-3. **FAN**: Single person 68 facial landmarks based on FAN's face alignment.
+3. **FAN**: Single person 68 facial landmarks estmation based on FAN's face alignment.

 Contact: